Cocoa bean fermentation: Background

-Theobroma cacao is a small tree with grows within 20° of each side of the equator.
+Theobroma cacao is a small tree which grows within 20° of each side of the equator.
 Its fruits, cocoa pods, grow along its trunk and thicker branches, and are cut down with knives and machetes when ripe.
 These pods are cut or cracked open using knives or clubs, revealing 30–45 oval beans (the seed of the plant) covered in a white pulp.
 These beans are removed by hand, and they are detached from the placenta.

 Procedure

 Box fermentation of cocoa beans, covered by banana leaves.

 In the fermentation process, mature cocoa beans are stored close together.
 As they ferment, yeast and bacteria in the pulp multiply and break down sugars and mucilage.
 Broken down, much of the pulp liquifies, draining away.

 How beans are stored together depends on where in the world the beans are being fermented.
 Smallholders, such as those who dominate production in West Africa, generally store beans in piles weighting up to 25–2500 kg, which are then covered by banana leaves.
 The leaves' waxiness retains the heat generated by the ferment.
 Smallholders in Southeast Asia, the Americas and some of West Africa also ferment beans in buckets and baskets.

 In plantations and large fermentaries, most fermentation is undertaken in large wooden boxes which hold 1000–2000 kg of cocoa beans.
 Some of these are outfitted with openings to permit airflow and to allow the pulp to drain.
 During a typical ferment, beans are moved daily between boxes to facilitate airflow and standardise output.
 This practice of agitating beans during a ferment occurs to a lesser extent, and with less frequency, among beans being fermented in piles.
 While ferments generally take around five days, the end point for smallholders is ultimately determined by their experience.
 Plantations are more likely to ferment for longer than five days, with some extending the process to six or seven days.
 In determining how long to ferment, producers try to avoid overfermention, which causes beans to take on a "hammy" off-flavor.
 The level of fermentation is assessed using a generally subjective and unreliable method called the "cut test", wherein a set of beans are bifurcated and quantities of different colors are counted.